-As of the date hereof, the Corporation has outstanding 40,674,176 common shares.
-Each holder of record of a common share ("Common Share"), as of the close of business on December 12, 2008, (the "Record Date") will be given notice of the Meeting and will be entitled to one vote for each Common Share held as of the Record Date on all matters to come before the Meeting, or any adjournment thereof.
+As of the date hereof, the Corporation has outstanding 40,915,923 common shares.
+Each holder of record of a common share ("Common Share"), as of the close of business on December 11, 2009, (the "Record Date") will be given notice of the Meeting and will be entitled to one vote for each Common Share held as of the Record Date on all matters to come before the Meeting, or any adjournment thereof.

 To the knowledge of the directors and officers of the Corporation, no person beneficially owns, controls or directs, directly or indirectly, more than 10% of the outstanding Common Shares except as hereafter set out.
 Corporations owned or controlled by Brian A. Robbins of which the beneficiaries are Brian A. Robbins, his wife and children, beneficially own 8,500,546 Common Shares.
-Brian A. Robbins and his wife also beneficially own an additional 800,612 Common Shares, which together with the Common Shares referred to in the immediately preceding sentence, represent approximately 22.9% of the issued and outstanding Common Shares.
-In addition, various accounts managed by Saxon Financial Inc. ('Saxon') in the aggregate own 5,634,323 Common Shares.
-Saxon acquired the common shares in the ordinary course of business and not with the purpose or effect of changing or influencing control of the Corporation.
-The Corporation has also been advised that Kernwood Limited, a private investment company controlled by Edward J. Kernaghan, holds 4,770,800 Common Shares, representing approximately 11.7% of all the issued and outstanding Common Shares.
+Brian A. Robbins and his wife also beneficially own an additional 800,612 Common Shares, which together with the Common Shares referred to in the immediately preceding sentence, represent approximately 22.7% of the issued and outstanding Common Shares.
+In addition, the Corporation has also been advised that Kernwood Limited, a private investment company controlled by Edward J. Kernaghan, holds 4,770,800 Common Shares, representing approximately 11.7% of all the issued and outstanding Common Shares.